debitoor/is-ok/README.md

 Accepts a response object, with a `statusCode` property, as first argument and returns `true` if the status code was within the `2xx` range, otherwise it returns `false`.

 Optionally it takse a callback as second argument, which is called with an error object only if the response was non-successful.
-The error exposes `statusCode`, `headers` and `body` properties, copied from the response.
+The error has `statusCode`, `headers` and `body` properties set, copied from the response.

 ```javascript
 var request = require('request');